ryangan1/logApp-scalling-octo/README.md

 *With PHP you are not limited to output HTML.
 You can output images, PDF files, and even Flash movies.
 You can also output any text, such as XHTML and XML.*

+**Why PHP?**
+* PHP runs on various platforms (Windows, Linux, Unix, Mac OS X, etc.)
+* PHP is compatible with almost all servers used today (Apache, IIS, etc.)
+* PHP supports a wide range of databases
+* PHP is free.
+Download it from the official PHP resource: [wwww.php.net] (https://www.php.net/)
+* PHP is easy to learn and runs efficiently on the server side